Exclusive partner in mastitis management for vets and dairy advisors

 Our virtual assistant U-Scan visualises the strengths and weaknesses of mastitis management on every dairy herd in a simple, results-oriented and scientifically substantiated way.
 Click here for more info.

 A bulk milk somatic cell count lower than 50 000 cells/ml may increase the risk of clinical mastitis.
-With such a low bulk milk somatic cell count, there will be several quarters with a cell count lower than 20 000 cells/ml.
-Scientific research has shown that quarters with a somatic cell count lower than 20 000 cells/ml are more susceptible to develop clinical mastitis.
+With such a low bulk milk somatic cell count, there will be several quarters with a cell count lower than 40 000 cells/ml.
+Scientific research has shown that quarters with a somatic cell count lower than 40 000 cells/ml are more susceptible to developing clinical mastitis.
 After all, there are not enough resident inflammatory cells present to react decisively and quickly against invading germs.
-Most clinical mastitis cases on such herds are caused by environmental germs such as Streptococcus uberis and Escherichia coli.
-On such herds, it is therefore very important that the mastitis management is perfect and that cows are exposed to as few mastitis causing pathogens as possible during milking and in between two milkings.
+Most clinical mastitis cases in such herds are caused by environmental germs such as Streptococcus uberis and Escherichia coli.
+In such herds, it is therefore very important that the mastitis management is perfect and that cows are exposed to as few mastitis causing pathogens as possible during milking and in between two milkings.

 Our virtual assistant U-Scan helps to determine the risk of environmental mastitis during milking and in between two milkings in a simple, objective and scientifically sound way and formulates, based on all the information, herd-specific recommendations to further reduce the infection pressure.
 Click here for more information.